Metron-Project/metron-tagger/README.rst

-        --id ID               Identify file for tagging with the Metron Issue Id. (default: None) -d, --delete          Delete the metadata tags from the file. (default: False) --ignore-existing     Ignore files that have existing metadata tag. (default: False) --missing             List files without metadata. (default: False) -u USER, --user USER  Metron user identity (default: None) -p PASSWORD, --password PASSWORD
+        --id ID               Identify file for tagging with the Metron Issue Id. (default: None) -d, --delete          Delete the metadata tags from the file. (default: False) --ignore-existing     Ignore files that have existing metadata tag. (default: False) -i, --interactive     Interactively query the user when there are matches for an online search. (default: False) --missing             List files without metadata. (default: False) -u USER, --user USER  Metron user identity (default: None) -p PASSWORD, --password PASSWORD
                               Metron user password (default: None)
         --set-metron-user     Save the Metron user settings (default: False) -s, --sort            Sort files that contain metadata tags. (default: False) --sort-dir SORT_DIR   Directory wher files should be sorted to.
-This should not have a trailing path serparator. (default: None) --set-sort-dir        Set the directory where files should be sorted. (default: False) --version             Show the version number and exit
+This should not have a trailing path serparator. (default: None)
+        --set-sort-dir        Set the directory where files should be sorted. (default: False) -e, --export-to-cb7   Export a CBZ (zip) or CBR (rar) archive to a CB7 (7zip) archive. (default: False) -z, --export-to-cbz   Export a CB7 (7zip) or CBR (rar) archive to a CBZ (zip) archive. (default: False) --delete_original     Delete the original archive after successful export to another format. (default: False) --version             Show the version number and exit

 Bugs/Requests